By Fernando Sdrigotti.

 My train, departs from platform 19 at 6:50am.
 It is a slow and busy affair packed with academics, students, and suited people.
 It is indefectibly too cold or too hot a journey; but I always manage to get a seat.
 I recognise the same faces – we have all been taking the same train for quite a while now.
 So far most of us have been very successfully avoiding any kind of friendly gesture or eye contact.
 Never greet or stare at anyone in London – this is the territory of the psychotic, the idiot, or the pervert, and nobody wants to pass for any of these.
 We spend the journey reading our free papers, mesmerised by our mobile phones, distracted by our books, writing petty things like this, or just staring blankly into an imaginary void a couple of feet ahead.
 In the same way that London’s urban shapes can be recognised many miles into the surrounding countryside, some of our urban attitudes persist on the trains leaving the city.
 Of course there is no Shangri La Upon Thames hidden somewhere in the British pastures – social awkwardness just takes a different shape elsewhere.
 Awkwardness is a universal behaviour that no culture would like to claim its own yet would happily attribute to everybody else.
 Taken in London to its perfection, it might be more the result of the many trajectories coming together – Olympians of awkwardness, those Londoners – than something inherent to the city.
 I ignore how awkwardness operates in other megalopolises; I haven’t had the pleasure of enduring – over a considerable amount of time – any other big city but London; it takes time for a romance to give way to reality.

 Platform 19 is right beside the tracks used by the Eurostar until November 13, 2007, when the operation was moved to Kings’ Cross.
 The old Eurostar platform, number 20, is still there, visible, derelict, a grey steel ghost.
 You can still see the old crowd barriers, the unmanned migration desks, the not too sublime vault, the two sets of tracks cut into the ground like trenches.
 Terminals demand circulation and nomadism, and devoid of these they become sad affairs of stasis and utilitarian architecture.
-No exotic lands to be found at the end of these tracks (not even Paris), just emptiness covered by advertising hoardings (of disabled soldiers), CCTV blind eyes, the ghosts of those who died waiting for delayed trains on their way to spiteful jobs or who just jumped under a moving train to avoid getting to their destinies.
+No exotic lands to be found at the end of these tracks (not even Paris), just emptiness covered by advertising hoardings (of disabled soldiers), CCTV blind eyes, the ghosts of those who died waiting for delayed trains on their way to spiteful jobs or who just jumped under a moving train to avoid getting to their destinations.

 Many times I wished they had bulldozed Platform 20 to the ground.
 ‘Anything but regeneration,’ I catch myself thinking frequently.
 ‘Please don’t let this become yet another boutique hotel, shopping mall, exclusive tower of luxury flats for slaves with golden chains.’
 Maybe it is selfish to feel this way about the place, to lay claims to this private memorial.
 Regardless, it shall be regenerated into something I won’t like; one can’t resist these processes, not with cheap urban sentimentality.